davidtchiu/davidtchiu.github.io/teaching/cs240/lab.personas/index.md

 ## CS 240 - Software Engineering

-### Personas and Scenarios
+### In-Class Exercise: Personas and Scenarios

-By this time, you should have a rough idea of what your term software project will be, and it's useful to think about who might be using your product, and in what ways.
+By this time, you should have a rough idea of what your term project will be, and it's useful to think about who might be using your product, and in what ways.
 In this exercise you will be working with your team to write personas and scenarios for your software.
+This lab is meant to jumpstart the requirements needed for Project 1.

 #### Student Outcomes